pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 ![](./assets/img/1.png)

-Then we add into the JSON payload relationships that link every sightings to the incidents thanks to a "member of relationship"
+Then we add into the JSON payload relationships that link every sightings to the incident thanks to a "member of" relationship

-Into every Single sighting we include all targets, and all observables.
+Into every single sighting we include all involved targets and observable.
 And we create as well relationships within the sightings between all these objects.

 And that's it.